haikongtiankong/NUS_5022_group_project/README.md

 and solve potential problems inside the data of heart disease and work to contribute to global health by studying and attempting to reduce the likelihood of heart disease]

-## Usage

-[Provide instructions on how to use or run your project, if applicable.]

-## Documentation

-[Include links to any project documentation or reports, if available.]

-## License

-[Specify the license under which your project is released, if applicable.]

 ## Acknowledgments